Great Flood of 1881: Omaha and Council Bluffs

-There were only two deaths in Omaha during the floods.
-A small one-man skiff was being used by three Union Pacific workers who were attempting to cross a break in a temporary dam when the river's current pushed it into the main channel.
+Omaha had only two deaths during the flood.
+A small one-man skiff was used by three Union Pacific workers who attempted to cross a break in a temporary dam when the river's current pushed it into the main channel.
 Two men jumped from the boat and drowned immediately.

 The Omaha Bee covered the flood each day from April 2 through April 13.

 Lake Manawa

 After the flood in the area south of Council Bluffs, the Missouri River had looped itself in a hairpin bend, leaving an old channel filled with quiet water.
 The body of water left stranded by the river's change, covering about 400 acre, later became Lake Manawa, a popular recreation area in the Omaha-Council Bluffs metropolitan area.

 Nebraska City and Eastport

-As the river rose efforts were made in hopes of saving the lowlands of Iowa along the Missouri River.
-By April 9 the steamboat ferry Lizzie Campbell was finding it difficult to land passengers at Nebraska City as the water ran deep on the landing.
+As the river rose, people attempted to save the lowlands of Iowa along the Missouri River.
+By April 9, the steamboat ferry Lizzie Campbell had difficulty in landing passengers at Nebraska City in deep water.
 Passengers were unloaded only by cart.

-By April 11 all of the Iowan lowlands were under water.
+By April 11, all of the Iowan lowlands were under water.

-By the middle of May the river had risen to the highest point in the history of Nebraska City and Fremont County, Iowa and its course was changed considerably when the waters finally fell to normal.
+By the middle of May, the river had risen to the highest point in the history of Nebraska City and Fremont County, Iowa and its course was changed considerably when the waters finally fell to normal.